nronzel/xoracle/README.md

 - [x] Rate limiting
 - [ ] Better HTMX errors
 - [ ] More tests
+- [x] Use the new ServeMux in Go 1.22 to replace Chi
 - [x] Semver versioning

 ## Features